 A gas combi boiler is a single unit that can still provide both hot water and heating.
-They are space saving and can provide an unlimited supply of water because they are connected to the mains rather than a tank.
+They are space saving and can provide an unlimited supply of water.
+This is because they’re connected to the mains rather than a tank.
 The downsides are they are small and may not be suitable for larger properties.
 They also tend to be quite complex and can have high repair costs.

 All modern boilers need to be condensing.
 This means that they have a condenser to collect waste hot gas and use it to pre-heat water.
 They are far more efficient as a result and cut energy consumption.
 The drawback is they require a flue just like conventional gas boilers.
 This can limit placement and issues can occur if the flue ever gets blocked.

 A modern electric boiler can be up to 99% efficient.
 No fuel is burned to heat the water so there is no risk of leaks.
-They are generally easier to install and can be positioned in more locations.
+They are generally easier to install and you can position them in more locations.
 The higher costs for electricity than gas is the big downside.

 There are conventional, combi and condensing boilers available that are fired by oil.
-The fuel is amongst the cheapest available but it needs to be stored on-site so an extra tank is needed.
-The home owner will also need to monitor the oil to make sure they don’t run out.
-In addition the machines can cost more to service.
+The fuel is amongst the cheapest available but you need to store it on-site so it requires an extra tank.
+The homeowner will also need to monitor the oil to make sure they don’t run out.
+In addition, the machines can cost more to service.